dillydill123/inventory-setups/README.md

 * Break the bank filter and navigate to the item you want to add to the additional items filter
 * Hold SHIFT and RIGHT CLICK on the item and select "Add to Additional Filtered Items"
 * The item will now show in the bank filter and in the "Additional Filtered Items" section
-* You can remove an item from this list by right clicking and selecting "Remove from Filtered Items"
+* You can remove an item from this list by right clicking and selecting "Remove Item from Slot"

 You can also add or update items by using the search option.